appsmithorg/appsmith-docs/website/docs/workflows/reference/pass-parameters-to-workflows.md

 <!-- vale on -->

-In Appsmith, passing parameters to workflows enables dynamic configuration and execution, allowing for flexible data handling and processing.
-This page explains how to effectively pass parameters to workflows in different scenarios.
+Passing parameters to workflows enables dynamic configuration and execution, allowing for flexible data handling and processing.
+This page explains how to effectively pass parameters to workflows from Appsmith app or external systems.

-## Example usage

-Imagine you have a form in your Appsmith app that collects user information such as name, email, and phone number.
-You need to pass this information to a workflow for further processing.

-### From the Appsmith app
+## From the Appsmith app

 * **All parameters**: Read data from different widgets, create a JSON object, set all parameters, and their values as shown below: